coder/slog/README.md

 1. [`sloghuman`](https://godoc.org/cdr.dev/slog/sloggers/sloghuman) uses a very human readable format

     - It colors distinct parts of each line to make it easier to scan logs.
 Even the JSON that represents the fields in each log is syntax highlighted so that is very easy to scan.
 See the screenshot above.
         - zap lacks appropriate colors for different levels and fields
-   - slog automatically prints one multiline field after the log to make errors and such much easier to read. slog also automatically prints a Go 1.13 error chain as an array.
-See screenshot above.
+    - slog automatically prints one multiline field after the log to make errors and such much easier to read.
         - zap logs multiline fields and errors stack traces as JSON strings which made them unreadable in a terminal.
+    - When logging to JSON, slog automatically converts a [`golang.org/x/xerrors`](https://golang.org/x/xerrors) chain into an array with fields for the location and wrapping messages.

 1. Full [context.Context](https://blog.golang.org/context) support